li-yichen/homemade-avery-ucsb-linker/README.md

 chrome (plz reach out if you know how to do it

 ## customization ~~\*<|:-)~~
-To modify anything, please install this by downloading:
+To modify anything, please install this by making a new folder on your computer, containing:
 * [content_script/](https://github.com/li-yichen/homemade-avery-ucsb-linker/tree/master/content_script?raw=true)
 * [popup/](https://github.com/li-yichen/homemade-avery-ucsb-linker/tree/master/popup?raw=true)
 * [icon.png](https://github.com/li-yichen/homemade-avery-ucsb-linker/blob/master/icon.png?raw=true)
 * [manifest.json](https://github.com/li-yichen/homemade-avery-ucsb-linker/blob/master/manifest.json?raw=true)</br>
-then put them into a folder. see the section "Loading a temporary extension" of https://developer.mozilla.org/en-US/docs/Tools/about:debugging.</br>
+and see the section "Loading a temporary extension" of https://developer.mozilla.org/en-US/docs/Tools/about:debugging.</br>
 to modify background color, color, and font family for links, please go to beep.js and change the respective variables from line 1554 to 1579 (see below) <sup>If you do not like the santa/fuzzy ball hat emoticon " *<|:-) " in the links or the " (′▽\`〃) " emoticon on your browser console log, please edit lines 1571, 1595 of the beep.js file and delete them from the respective variables to which they rightfully belong. </sup>
 ```
     // code excerpt starts here -->